dev-bootcamp-2019/final-project-danielmcclure/README.md

 The central marketplace is managed by a group of administrators.
 Admins allow store owners to add stores to the marketplace.
 Store owners can manage their store’s inventory and funds.
 Shoppers can visit stores and purchase goods that are in stock using cryptocurrency.

-## How to set it up
+## How to Evaluate The Project

 1. Clone the repository to your computer
 2. Open the project folder via terminal (macOS)
-3. Run development server as detailed below and then test

-### Run a local development server

-To start a local development server run the following command:
+3. Go to project directory and run `npm install`
+4. Enter the `truffle develop` command
+5. Enter the `test` command.
+You should see 5 passing tests.
+6. Leave truffle develop running from previous stage.
+7. Copy the location truffle develop is running at from the success message: e.g. Truffle Develop started at http://127.0.0.1:9545/
+8. Open your browser with MetaMask installed and selection custom RPC network
+9. Paste the Truffle Develop URI into the Custom RPC settings
+10. Open a new terminal window in the project folder

-`npm run dev`
+11. Run `npm run dev` to start the development server on localhost

-Then go to `http://localhost:3000` in your  browser.
+12. Go to `http://localhost:3000` in your browser with MetaMask installed making sure you are on the develop network.
+13. You should be welcomed with your metamask address.
+14. Note: If you want to test signing with Metamask - import the mnemonic from the Truffle Develop window and click the big button saying "Sign with MetaMask to Show Support for Project".

+*Note: Unfortunately due to the deadline there is not currently a deeper integration between the marketplace and the smart conracts even though they are on their way to becoming a functional marketplace*

 ## Testing Methodology

-The Marketplace.sol contract implements a series of tests throughout the build process to ensure that the smart contract is functioning as expected and runs without bugs.
+The Marketplace.sol contract features a series of 5 tests throughout the build process to ensure that the smart contract is functioning as expected and runs without bugs.

 ### Tests Included